NikosIoannidis13/Vehicle-Detection-from-Drones/README.md

 --conf         : Minimum confidence score to retain a detection.
 ```
 # 7️⃣ Evaluation & Inference
-An example of results of inference is shown in the inference_example.jpg that is include in the repo
+An example of results of inference is shown in the inference_example.jpg that is included in the results folder of the repo.

 ## Environment / Requirements